 Interested in earning more points to purchase one of the Marriott Rewards Hotel and Air Packages?

-Apply for the American Express Business Gold Reward Card and earn 40,000 Membership Reward points with the first year annual fee waived (60,000 Marriott Reward points)
+- Apply for the American Express Business Gold Reward Card and earn 30,000 Membership Reward points (36,000 Marriott Reward points)

 Have you redeemed points for one of the Marriott Rewards Hotel and Air Packages?
 Tell us about it in the comment section below!